mkdrake37/seams/index.md

 | Fri |               Demo Prep                |             Demo Prep              |           Demonstrations           |             Demonstrations             |
 {:.schedule}

 We will take meals and coffee as a group at regular intervals.
-Evenings will be free, though we will have optional mentored lab sessions every evenings, as well as some short talks and social events.
+The morning coffee break is 1030-1100, afternoon from 1545-1600.
+Evenings will be free, though we will have optional mentored lab sessions every evening, as well as some short talks and social events.

 Saturday, Sunday